Pools

 Pool Resize/ReRaid

-A convenience feature of btrfs Pool management is the ability to add or remove disks, and change redundancy profiles, while still using the Pool.
+A convenience feature of btrfs Pool management is the ability to add or remove drives, and change redundancy profiles, while still using the Pool.
 The persistence of a pool’s accessibility is otherwise known as it’s ‘online’ state.
 And so these changes are referenced as it’s online capabilities.

 A performance reduction is expected during any changes of this sort, but depending on your hardware overhead, this can be unnoticeable.

-Pool Resize / ReRaid may be done for the following reasons.
+Pool Resize/ReRaid may be done for the following reasons.

 1. Change redundancy profiles.
 E.g. from btrfs RAID10 to btrfs RAID1.
 See Redundancy profile changes.